euphoric-hardware/baremetal-rust-riscv/README.md

 - Better cargo commands (cargo run with spike -d, build options, specify targets...)
 - Improve organization, HTIF as its own crate?
 - HAL / board config?
 IDK how hardware works
-- Other examples use memory.x and include it in linker script to sepecify memory layout, could be useful/cleaner.
-- What should be the init assembly?
+- What should be the init assembly and linker scripts?
 Copy from other projects? minimal?
 HW dependent?
     - Not sure what zeroing registers and other magic does
+- Use #[entry]

 ## Resources
 HTIF implementations: